 Nearby, Lady Elliot Island offers the chance to get close to turtles in their natural habitat while experiencing the Southern Great Barrier Reef.
 Go snorkelling, spot a shipwreck and countless brightly coloured fish then take a walk on the reef at low tide, learning first-hand about the different creatures who call this area home.
 The Eco Resort here has a passionate team of marine biologists and rangers who work tirelessly to educate visitors and study the turtles who call this section of the reef home.

-Want to find out more about the turtle season and visiting Mon Repos?
+You can find out more about the turtle season and Mon Repos by:

-- Visit the official Southern Great Barrier Reef website here
+- Visiting the official Southern Great Barrier Reef website

-- Explore the Mon Repos Turtle Centre website here
+- Exploring the Mon Repos Turtle Centre website

-- Check out the Bundaberg Region website here
+- Check out the Bundaberg Region website, and